imrangm/42hub/README.md

 ## Environment Variables

 Create a `.env` file in the root of your project and add the following environment variables.
-Replace placeholder values with your actual credentials.
+Replace placeholder values with your actual credentials if they differ from the examples derived from your setup.

 ### Firebase Configuration (Optional - if using Firebase features)